When: May 30 to June 9

 4 St. S.W. from Elbow Drive to 13 Avenue, lilacfestival.net

 This month, you can celebrate the local craft beer scene while supporting a good cause during YYC Beer Week.
-More than 100 stores, restaurants and breweries are offering special events, promotions and dishes throughout the week, with $1 from each sale going to a local charity.
-The events are particularly cool, with options including an adult’s night at the Calgary Zoo, a beer and pie pairing event at Tool Shed Brewery and a bike tour to the breweries in the Barley Belt.
+More than 70 stores, restaurants and breweries are offering special events, promotions and dishes throughout the week, with $1 from each sale going to a local charity.
+Plus, there are tons of cool activities, including brewery yoga at Caravel Craft Brewery on June 4, a fruit beer tap takeover at Last Best on June 6 and a walking tour of Brewery Flats on June 8.

-Every year, Calgarians can watch world-renowned show jumpers tackle jumps as high as 1.6-metres at local equestrian facility Spruce Meadows.
-The facility’s outdoor Summer Series kicks off in June with the National tournament from June 6 to 10, the Continental tournament from June 13 to 17 and the Pan American tournament from June 26 to July 1.
-You can also catch the North American tournament in July and the Masters tournament in September.
-The show jumping tournaments are very affordable – rush seating at the National, North American and Masters tournaments is only $5 for adults, while the Continental and Pan American tournaments feature free admission for everyone.
+Every year, Calgarians can watch world-renowned show jumpers tackle jumps as high as 1.7-metres at local equestrian facility Spruce Meadows.
+The facility’s outdoor Summer Series kicks off in June with the National tournament from June 5 to 9, the Continental tournament from June 12 to 16 and the Pan American tournament from June 26 to 30.
+The show jumping tournaments are very affordable — rush seating at the National tournament is only $5 for adults, while the Continental and Pan American tournaments feature free admission for everyone.

 When: June 8